platformsh/platformsh-docs/docs/src/tutorials/dependency-updates.md

 ```

 Optional: to only get notifications about specific environments,
 add the following flag to the command: `--environments=your_environment_name`.

 To test the integration and the JSON response,
 you can generate a URL from a service such as [webhook.site](https://webhook.site)
 and use the generated URL as `URL_TO_RECEIVE_JSON`.
-This URL then receives the JSON response when a source operation is triggered.
+This URL will receive the JSON response when a source operation is triggered.

-Anytime a dependency is updated via a source operation,
+As a result, anytime a dependency is updated via a source operation,
 the webhook now receives a POST message.
 This POST message contains complete information about the entire state of the project at that time.